hotwax/oms-documentation/netsuite/Flows/SalesOrder/Fulfillment.md

 /home/{sftp-username}/netsuite/salesorder/import/fulfillment
 ```

+2. A scheduled job within HotWax Commerce Integration Platform reads and transforms this CSV file into the JSON format so that OMS can consume this file.
+This JSON file is then placed at an SFTP location.

-2. A job in HotWax Commerce integration platform reads the file, marking order items as fulfilled in the HotWax Commerce.
+3. A scheduled job within HotWax Commerce OMS reads this JSON file from the SFTP location, marking order items as fulfilled in the HotWax Commerce.

 **Job in HotWax Commerce**